1. Home

 Microeconomics plays a crucial role in shaping business operations by providing insights into how firms and individuals make decisions about resource allocation, production, and pricing.

-Here is the role/ importance of microeconomics in business decision making:
+Here is the role/ importance of microeconomics in business operation and decision making:

 1. What is the main objective of microeconomics?